History of Pacific University

-The school traces its roots to a log cabin meeting house in Forest Grove where the Rev. Harvey Clark, a Congregationalist minister, and Tabitha Brown, a former teacher from Massachusetts, cared for and educated orphans of the Oregon Trail.
-The University issued the first baccalaureate degree in the region in 1863 to Harvey W. Scott, later the editor of The Oregonian.
-Pacific's Old College Hall, built in 1850, housed the original academy and is the oldest educational building in the West.
+Founded in 1849, Oregon's Pacific University traces its roots to a log cabin meeting house in Forest Grove where the Rev. Harvey Clark, a Congregationalist minister, and Tabitha Brown, a former teacher from Massachusetts, cared for and educated orphans of the Oregon Trail.

 In 1846, a remarkable 66-year-old widow completed a rugged trip west with members of her family to live in the Oregon Territory.
 Tabitha Moffatt Brown arrived in Oregon with hardly a penny to her name and chose to settle in the West Tualatin Plains